-- It is unlikely that you'll need to be away from home overnight and overseas work or travel is uncommon.
+- It's unlikely that you'll need to be away from home overnight and overseas work or travel is uncommon.

-To become a health visitor, you must first be a qualified and registered nurse or midwife.
+To become a health visitor, you must first be a qualified and registered nurse (in any field) or midwife.
 You then need to undertake an approved training programme in Specialist Community Public Health Nursing - Health Visiting (SCPHN - HV).

-If you aren't a registered nurse or midwife but have completed a health-related degree, it's possible to complete the pre-registration nursing in two years, instead of three, if you can provide sufficient evidence.
-This will then be followed by the one-year SCPHN – HV course.
+If you aren't a registered nurse or midwife but have completed a health-related degree, it's possible to complete the pre-registration nursing training in two years, instead of three, if you can provide sufficient evidence.
+This will then be followed by the one-year SCPHN - HV course.

-Before joining an NHS trust, you'll be required to undergo a series of pre-employment checks including occupational health and Disclosure and Barring Service checks.
+Before joining an NHS trust, you'll be required to undergo a series of pre-employment checks including occupational health and Disclosure & Barring Service checks.

 Competition for traineeships is high, so you may need to apply in more than one year to gain a place on a course.